microsoft/fluentui/rfcs/react-components/non-core-components.md

 #### Pros

-- 👍 No unnecessary depdencies - we expect users to have core suite package installed
+- 👍 No unnecessary dependencies - we expect users to have core suite package installed
 - 👍 Other examples in OSS - Material UI/React all recommend peer dependencies
 - 👍 Easy for users to consume as long as core does not break
 - 👍 We test how 'complete' our public API is